chenhuililucy/Harvard-CS205-High-Performance-Computing-Final-Project/README.md

 ## Brief Introduction

-For this project we chose to optimize [this microsoft research paper](Cao X, Wei Y, Wen F, et al. Face alignment by explicit shape regression[J].
+For this project we chose to optimize a microsoft research paper [Cao X, Wei Y, Wen F, et al. Face alignment by explicit shape regression[J].
 International Journal of Computer Vision, 2014, 107(2): 177-190.](https://www.microsoft.com/en-us/research/wp-content/uploads/2013/01/Face-Alignment-by-Explicit-Shape-Regression.pdf) with the original code base [here](https://github.com/delphifirst/FaceX)

 `faceX` is a C++ program that trains on labeled images and executes facial landmark recognition.